 Do I need to test if I am undergoing a planned Cesarean Section?

-It is still good to test for GBS as although a C-section reduces the risk of GBS infection it does not eliminate it completely as GBS can cross intact amniotic membranes to set up infection in the baby.
+It is still valuable to test for GBS.
+Although a C-section reduces the risk of GBS infection it does not eliminate it completely as rarely GBS can cross intact amniotic membranes to cause infection in the baby.
+More importantly, if you carry GBS and your labour starts or waters break before you have your c-section, you should be offered the intravenous antibiotics as soon as possible,and have them repeated at regulat intervals (4 hourly for penicillin) until delivery.

 I have not received my results in the time frame advised.
 What do I do?